okteto/okteto/samples/java-gradle/README.md

 - `command`: the start command of the development container.
 - `sync`: the folders that will be synchronized between your local machine and the development container.
 - `forward`: a list of ports to forward from your development container.
 This is needed to access the port 8080 of your application on localhost and to configure the Java remote debugger.
 - `volumes`: a list of paths in your development container to be mounted as persistent volumes.
-This is useful to persist the maven/gradle caches.
+This is useful to persist the gradle caches.

 Also, note that there is a `.stignore` file to indicate which files shouldn't be synchronized to your development container.
 This is useful to avoid synchronizing binaries, build artifacts, or git metadata.